-- · The initial recognition of goodwill; - The initial recognition of assets or liabilities that affects neither accounting nor taxable profit or loss other than in a business combination; and - Temporary differences relating to investments in subsidiaries, associates and interests in joint ventures where it is probable that they will not reverse in the foreseeable future.
+- the initial recognition of goodwill; - the initial recognition of assets or liabilities that affects neither accounting nor taxable profit or loss other than in a business combination; and - temporary differences relating to investments in subsidiaries, associates and interests in joint ventures where it is probable that they will not reverse in the foreseeable future.

-Deferred tax assets are recognised for all deductible temporary differences, the carry forward of unused tax credits and unused tax losses only to the extent that it is probable that sufficient taxable profit will be available to utilise the deductible temporary differences, the carry forward of unused tax credits and unused tax losses.
-The carrying amount of deferred tax assets is reviewed at each balance sheet date and reduced to the extent that it is no longer probable that sufficient taxable profit will be available to allow all or part of the deferred tax asset to be utilised t) Statement of Cash Flows
+Deferred tax assets are recognised for all deductible temporary differences, the carry-forward of unused tax credits and unused tax losses only to the extent that it is probable that sufficient taxable profit will be available to utilise the deductible temporary differences, the carry-forward of unused tax credits and unused tax losses.
+The carrying amount of deferred tax assets is reviewed at each balance date and reduced to the extent that it is no longer probable that sufficient taxable profit will be available to allow all or part of the deferred tax asset to be utilised.